Why might Qualified Distributions be for me?

 The Required Minimum Distribution (RMD) is the smallest amount certain individuals must distribute from their IRA each year.
 The penalty for missing an RMD is 50% of the amount that was supposed to have been distributed.

 Whether you are subject to the RMD depends on your age.
-Individuals are subject to the RMD if they are 72 or older before December 31, 2021.
+Individuals are subject to the RMD beginning the year they turn 73.
 Go to the IRS website for additional useful information on RMDs.

 What are the benefits?